Abibubble/ms4-lead-shot-hazard/README.md

 * All media on this site is owned by Lead Shot Hazard.
 * As a member of Lead Shot Hazard, I own joint rights to use all media and images of the band.
 * The audio selections were cropped down to a sample size using [Audio Trimmer](https://audiotrimmer.com/).
-* [Manni Silva](https://github.com/manni8436) for the Mobile and Tablet Safari screenshots in the TESTING.md file.
+* [Manni Silva](https://github.com/manni8436) helped me by taking the Mobile and Tablet Safari screenshots in the [TESTING.md file](static/docs/TESTING.md).
 * The Songkick image on the Upcoming Gigs page was found in the [downloadable ZIP file on this site](https://www.songkick.com/developer/api-terms-of-use), as a requirement for using the Songkick API.

 ### Acknowledgements